 The New Zealand Certificate in Food & Beverage Level 4, Barista, Wine & Spirits will develop practical skills to enhance your career opportunities, learn about the world of wine and spirits and build pathways to more senior restaurant and hospitality management roles.
 You can start your hospitality and event management career in this fast growing sector of the tourism and hospitality world.

 You will learn what it takes to become one of the best hospitality service professionals.
-We start with the Barista Intensive, a two week programme where you learn about classic coffee styles, single origin coffees, roasting styles, working with milk and soy to make extraordinary coffees.
+We start with the Barista Intensive a two-week programme where you learn about classic coffee styles, single-origin coffees, roasting styles, and working with milk and milk substitutes to make extraordinary coffees.

-New Zealand and International Wines
+New Zealand wines

 You will gain a new appreciation of the importance of France's wine culture and complete the London based Wine and Spirit Trust (WSET) Award in Wine Level 1.
 This is a wonderful introduction and many of our students go on to further study and develop impressive careers in the dynamic international wine world.

 Bartending, Cocktails & Mixology

-This module is an introduction to event management and the organisation of hosting and running events.
-You learn about the planning and organisational aspect of events.
+This module introduces you to guest services for hotel accommodation and interior (cabin) training for Super Yachts and Cruise Ships and is an introduction to event management and the organization of hosting and running events.
+You learn about the planning and organizational aspect of events.

 During the program, you will have two weeks of work placement to gain hands-on experience in some of Auckland’s premier cafés and restaurants.
 During this time you will gain real-life insights into working as a junior Front of House (FOH) staff member in a restaurant and café.
 Many students are offered part-time work at these businesses following their work experience module.